rmpaltanwale/p2p-odoo16-project/README.md

 Now that the RFQ is filled out, click on the button "Send by email" on the top left.
 This opens a dialog box titled: "Compose Email".
 Click on Send (bottom left); this sends the RFQ to the vendor (in this case, Alice Martin) by email.

 ![ComposeEmail](./Screenshots/ComposeEmail.png)

+Click on "Confirm Order" on top left.
+This converts it into a purchase order.